Travel and Tourism Week Awards

 With tourism as the second largest industry in Bucks County, generating $895 million in economic impact and supporting 11,670 jobs, it is important to recognize those in front-line and management positions who interact directly with visitors.

 Congrats to all of our winners in the categories of Guest Excellence, Hospitality Leadership, Rising Star, Dedicated Tourism Partner and Community Service!
 View our full list of honorees from the past few years.
+Watch below to see what happened when we surprised this year's winners with pop-up parties.

 The Guest Excellence award honors a front-line staff member who goes the extra mile to help visitors.
 This year's winner, Jeanne Schmalz of the Golden Plough Inn, has served in the Bucks County Hospitality Industry at Peddler's Village for 41 years.
 Her cheerful demeanor and positive attitude with guests serves as an exemplary role model for fellow hospitality staff, and inspires guest loyalty and repeat visitation.
 Her tenure, dedication and consistent willingness to assist, differentiates her as a top hospitality professional and excellent representative of our industry in Bucks County.
 Re-watch the moment Visit Bucks County surprised her with the award.